filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

 func PublishStorageDeals(params PublishStorageDealsParams) PublishStorageDealsReturn {}
 ```

-Publish a new set of storage deals which are not yet included in a sector.
+Publish a new set of storage deals that are not yet included in a sector.

 `uint` PublishStorageDealsMethodNum = 2236929350.